nathanwilliamson/SG-TIETA/README.md

 # SG-TIETA
 Static gradient time-incremented echo train acquisition pulse program for Prospa V3.22 and NMR-MOUSE (Magritek).
-This pulse program was used to collect data for a paper submitted by Cai, Williamson, Witherspoon, Ravin and Basser to Physical Review Letter, Nov.
-2020.
+This pulse program was used to collect data for the Paper: A single-shot measurement of time-dependent diffusion over sub-millisecond timescales using static field gradient NMR, J. Chem.
+Phys.
+154, 111105 (2021) by  Teddy X. Cai, Nathan H. Williamson, Velencia J. Witherspoon, Rea Ravin, and Peter J. Basser.
 Please cite accordingly.